ZXShady/zxshady.github.io/ufcs.md

 ## Arbitrary syntax tax.

-In C++, the choice between member and non-member often affects syntax more than semantics.
+In C++ unlike other languages, the choice between member and non-member often affects syntax more than semantics.

 A common defense of member functions is: